-Omaha, Neb-based Union Pacific Corporation is the largest railroad in North America, covering 23 states across the western two-thirds of the United States.
-A strong focus on quality and a strategically advantageous route structure enable the company to serve customers in critical and fast growing markets.
+Union Pacific Corporation, based in Omaha, Nebraska, is the largest railroad in North America.
+It covers 23 states across the western two-thirds of the United States.
+A strong focus on quality and a strategically advantageous route structure enable the company to serve customers in critical and fast-growing markets.

-Today, Union Pacific is a leading carrier of low-sulfur coal used in electrical power generation and has broad coverage of the large chemical-producing areas along the Gulf Coast.
-The Corporation’s trucking operations include Overnite Corporation, which owns less-than-truckload carriers Overnite Transportation and Motor Cargo.
+Today, Union Pacific is a leading carrier of low-sulfur coal used in electrical power generation and covers the large chemical-producing areas along the Gulf Coast.

 Union Pacific’s rail facilities include Bailey Yard in North Platte, Neb., the world’s largest railroad classification yard.